luk036/ellipsoid-method/ell-review.md

 ### Example: Multiplierless FIR Filter Design

 However, there are still many filter design problems that are non-convex, such as multiplierless FIR filter design problems.
-Note that in [@fig:fir-structure], each coefficient associated with a multiplier unit makes the filter power hungry, especially in Application Specific Integrated Circuits (ASIC).
+Note that in [@fig:fir-strctr], each coefficient associated with a multiplier unit makes the filter power hungry, especially in Application Specific Integrated Circuits (ASIC).
 Fortunately, it can be implemented multiplierless if each coefficient is quantized and represented as a sum of Singed Power-of-Two (SPT).
 Such a coefficient can be uniquely represented by a Canonic Signed-Digit (CSD) code [@george1960csd] with the smallest number of non-zero digits.
 In such a case, the multiplication is confined to add and shift operations.